abilian/abilian-developer-guide/process.rst

 Git
 ---

-Our git branchig model is mix of `git-flow <http://nvie.com/posts/a-successful-git-branching-model/>`_ and `GitHub flow <http://scottchacon.com/2011/08/31/github-flow.html>`_.
+Our git branching model is mix of `git-flow <http://nvie.com/posts/a-successful-git-branching-model/>`_ and `GitHub flow <http://scottchacon.com/2011/08/31/github-flow.html>`_.

 - Anything in the master branch is deployable
 - To work on something new, create a descriptively named branch off of master (ie: new-oauth2-scopes)